LaurentRisser/Laurent-Risser/index.md

 ### [Medium Article - House Pricing in Toronto, Exploratory Data Analysis and Correlations](https://medium.com/datadriveninvestor/house-pricing-in-toronto-exploratory-data-analysis-and-correlations-45d2f11475f4?source=friends_link&sk=86f7cc2f3b0dc90b3b4aa5f152c82d6e)

 In this project I extracted the data using beautil soup through web scrapping and also cleaned and manipulated the data using Pandas.
+Used web scrapping tool to extract data with Beautiful soup
+- Cleaned and manipulated data sets using Pandas
+- Interpreted results using pandas, matplot and statistical tests

 ## Social Analysis with Twitter Data
 ### Data Engineering and AWS